openshift-labs/learn-katacoda/introduction/cluster-access/finish.md

 ``oc adm policy add-role-to-user view <username> -n <project>``: Add another user to a project but such that they can only view what is in the project.

-``oc adm policy add-role-to-user admin <username> -n <project>``: Add another user to a project such that they are effecively a joint owner of the project and have administration rights over it, including the ability to delete the project.
+``oc adm policy add-role-to-user admin <username> -n <project>``: Add another user to a project such that they are effectively a joint owner of the project and have administration rights over it, including the ability to delete the project.